telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

 <img src="../../images/vpn-dns.png" />

 If this is the case for your VPN, you should place the DNS server in the never-proxy list for your cluster.
-In your kubeconfig file, simply add a `telepresence` extension like so:
+In your kubeconfig file, add a `telepresence` extension like so:

 ```yaml
 - cluster: